Outdoor Family Fun at Marin's China Camp State Park

 Parking is available along the road.
 If you head to any of the day-use areas, like China Camp Village or Back Ranch Meadows, you'll need to pay a $5 fee, which is a bargain, considering how much there is to do here.

-Temperatures can get into the 90s here in the summer, so bring plenty of water, hats, and sunscreen, especially if you and your family will be hanging out at the beach.
-Water and restrooms are available at Back Ranch Meadows Campground, China at Camp Village, and Bullhead Flat picnic area.
+Temperatures can get well into the 90s here in the summer, so bring plenty of water, hats, and sunscreen, especially if you and your family will be hanging out at the beach.
+Water and restrooms are available at Back Ranch Meadows Campground, China Camp Village, and the picnic areas.

 China Camp State Park is open seven days a week, from 8 am to sunset.
 Back Ranch Meadows Campground is open from 8 am until the gate closes at 9 pm.
-For more information on China Camp State Park, visit www.parks.ca.gov.
+For more information on China Camp State Park, visit www.parks.ca.gov or www.friendsofchinacamp.org.